princeton-nlp/CoFiPruning/README.md

 ## Model List

 Our released models are listed as following.
 You can download these models with the following links.
 We use a batch size of 128 and V100 32GB GPUs for speedup evaluation.
-We show F1 score for SQuAD and accuracy score for GLUE datasets. `s60` denotes that the sparsity of the
+We show F1 score for SQuAD and accuracy score for GLUE datasets. `s60` denotes that the sparsity of the model is roughly 60%.
 |  model name | task | sparsity | speedup | score |
 |:------|:--------:|:--------:|:-------:|:-----:|
 |  [princeton-nlp/CoFi-MNLI-s60](https://huggingface.co/princeton-nlp/CoFi-MNLI-s60) | MNLI |  60.2% | 2.1 ×| 85.3 |